Skip to main content

 The ward is home to numerous international corporations, fashion boutiques, and innovative tech hubs.
 Shibuya is also recognized for its diverse dining scene, offering a wide range of culinary experiences.
 With a youthful and cosmopolitan vibe, it attracts both locals and tourists alike.
 The presence of popular landmarks like the Hachiko Statue and Shibuya 109 adds to the district’s cultural richness, making Shibuya a must-visit destination for those seeking a blend of modern trends and urban excitement in Tokyo.

 Your Guide To The Top 3 Wealthiest Wards In Tokyo.
-Shibuya ward, Crossing
+The new Shibuya development

 Harajuku: Youthful Fashion Hub